 $$ LANGUAGE plpgsql;

-In the above code, we are creating a function add_days that accepts two-parameter days (of interval type) and date (of date type), then in a SELECT statement adding days to new_date and storing in the variable named added_date and returning the added_date from function.
+In the above code, we create a function named add_days that accepts two parameters: days (of interval type) and date (of date type).
+Then, in a SELECT statement, we add days to new_date and store it in the variable named added_date, returning added_date from the function.

 Let’s call the function with dates 2021-4-07 and 3 days.